Azure/AzureStackHCI-EvalGuide/steps/2b_ManagementInfraPS.md

 3. In the Updates window within Settings, click **Check for updates**.
 If any are required, ensure they are downloaded and installed.
 This will take a few minutes.
 4. Restart if required

-You can then **close** the VM Connect window, as we will continue configuring the domain controller using PowerShell, from AzSHCIHost001.
+You can then **close** the VM Connect window, as we will continue configuring MGMT01 using PowerShell, from your Hyper-V host.

 ### Join your Windows 10 VM to the domain ###
 To simplify the domain join of the machine to your sandbox domain environment, use the following PowerShell script: